Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Our Approach

-Existing feature augmentation approaches~\cite{vldb20-arda, icde24-autofeat, icde25-featpilot} rely on statistical metrics to rank features based on their observed relationships with the target variable in training data. \hippasus computes two complementary statistical measures to ground semantic reasoning in empirical evidence.
-First, we employ \textit{Mutual Information} (MI), which measures the dependency between a feature $f$ and target $y$, quantifying how much knowing $f$ reduces uncertainty about $y$.
-Second, we utilize \textit{Pearson Correlation} ($\rho$), which measures the linear association between numeric features and targets, capturing both positive and negative relationships via $|\rho(f, y)|$.
-These two metrics are complementary—MI captures general dependencies including nonlinear relationships, while Pearson explicitly captures linear trends—and provide interpretable measurements without overwhelming the LLM with excessive statistical context.
+FS operates only on the augmented features produced by JEX, while all base-table features are retained by construction.
+Existing feature augmentation approaches~\cite{vldb20-arda, icde24-autofeat, icde25-featpilot} rely on statistical metrics to rank features based on their observed relationships with the target variable in training data.
+Following this principle, \hippasus computes feature statistics exclusively on the training split, ensuring that no test information influences feature selection.
+Our primary statistical signal is \textit{Mutual Information} (MI), which measures the dependency between a feature $f$ and target $y$, quantifying how much knowing $f$ reduces uncertainty about $y$.
+We use MI as the default ranking criterion because it applies uniformly across numerical and categorical features and effectively captures nonlinear dependency patterns.

+Before invoking semantic reasoning, FS consults the semantic-signal annotation produced by FDG.
+If semantic signal is unavailable, no LLM call is made, and the augmented features are ranked directly by MI in descending order, from which the top-$\kappa$ are selected.
+Otherwise, FS first applies a statistical prefilter when the number of augmented features is too large for the LLM context window.
+Specifically, it retains only the top-$K$ candidates in the MI ranking, where $K \gg \kappa$ (e.g., $K=100$), and passes them to the LLM together with their feature names, FDG-generated descriptions, and MI scores.